-On 23 July 2016, the Group entered into an Investors' Agreement for the establishment of APT Mobile SatCom Limited ("APT Mobile") in Shenzhen, Guangdong Province of the People's Republic of China.
+On 23 July 2016, the Group entered into an Investors' Agreement for the establishment of APT Mobile Satcom Limited ("APT Mobile") in Shenzhen, Guangdong Province of the People's Republic of China.
 The total registered capital of APT Mobile is RMB2,000 million, of which the Group has committed to contribute RMB600 million, representing 30% of the equity interest in APT Mobile.
 Details of which can be referred to in the Company's announcements on 23 July 2016 and 14 August 2016 in relation to the establishment of APT Mobile.

 The principal activities of APT Mobile are the construction and development of global high-throughput satellite communication system.
-As at 31 December 2020, APT Mobile was engaged in a project for the manufacturing, delivery and launching of the APSTAR-6D Satellite and the capital contribution made by the Group amounted to RMB390 million (equivalent to \$463 million) (31 December 2019: RMB390 million (equivalent to \$447 million)).
-The above associate is accounted for using the equity method in the consolidated financial statements.
+As at 31 December 2021, APT Mobile was engaged in a project for the manufacturing, delivery and launching of the APSTAR-6D Satellite and the capital contribution made by the Group amounted to RMB600 million (equivalent to \$736 million) (2020: RMB390 million (equivalent to \$463 million)).
+APT Mobile is accounted for using the equity method in the consolidated financial statements.